Sabermetrics: Pitching measurements

 The traditional measure of pitching performance is the earned run average (ERA).
 It is calculated as earned runs allowed per nine innings.
 Earned run average does not separate the ability of the pitcher from the abilities of the fielders that he plays with.
 Another classic measure for pitching is a pitcher's winning percentage.
 Winning percentage is calculated by dividing wins by the total number of decisions (wins plus losses).
 Winning percentage is also heavily dependent on the pitcher's team, particularly on the number of runs it scores.

 Sabermetricians have attempted to find different measures of pitching performance that exclude the performances of the fielders involved.
 One of the earliest developed, and one of the most popular in use, is walks plus hits per inning pitched (WHIP), which while not completely defense-independent, tends to indicate how many times a pitcher is likely to put a player on base (either via walk, hit-by-pitch, or base hit) and thus how effective batters are against a particular pitcher in reaching base.

 A later development was the creation of defense independent pitching statistics (DIPS) system.
 Voros McCracken has been credited with the development of this system in 1999.
 Through his research, McCracken was able to show that there is little to no difference between pitchers in the number of hits they allow on balls put into play - regardless of their skill level.
 Some examples of these statistics are defense-independent ERA, fielding independent pitching, and defense-independent component ERA.
 Other sabermetricians have furthered the work in DIPS, such as Tom Tango who runs the Tango on Baseball sabermetrics website.

-Baseball Prospectus created another statistics called the peripheral ERA.
+Baseball Prospectus created another statistic called the peripheral ERA.
 This measure of a pitcher's performance takes hits, walks, home runs allowed, and strikeouts while adjusting for ballpark factors.
 Each ballpark has different dimensions when it comes to the outfield wall so a pitcher should not be measured the same for each of these parks.

 Batting average on balls in play (BABIP) is another useful measurement for determining pitchers' performance.
 When a pitcher has a high BABIP, they will often show improvements in the following season, while a pitcher with low BABIP will often show a decline in the following season.
 This is based on the statistical concept of regression to the mean.
 Others have created various means of attempting to quantify individual pitches based on characteristics of the pitch, as opposed to runs earned or balls hit.